WASHINGTON ― The Republican tax agenda unveiled this week would repeal an inheritance tax that affects only the richest 0.2 percent of the population.

 For low-income workers, the tax reform plan could mean closer scrutiny of their filings ― something more like an audit than a tax break.

 The tax code currently provides a significant benefit to people on the lower end of the income scale through a $69 billion program called the earned income tax credit.
 Twenty-eight million households received checks from the program in 2015, averaging $2,381 for a family with one child.
-Conceived in 1975 as a “work bonus,” today the credit provides an annual cash refund to workers who earned money but made less than $18,000 per year.
+Conceived in 1975 as a “work bonus,” today the credit provides an annual cash refund to workers with modest earnings.
 The amount is scaled based on income, and parents are eligible for much larger refunds than people without children.

 A senior administration official said during a conference call on Tuesday that while they didn’t want any changes to the earned income tax credit, “We’re encouraging the committees to improve how the program works.”